This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Phase Comparator”.

 2. An antenna is adjusted by adjusting the two “look angles” called _________

-a) apogee and perigee
+a) coverage and elevation

 b) declination and elevation